MarinkoBa/Hate-Speech-Classification/README.md

 - The second data set including the labels 'abusive', 'hateful', 'normal' and 'spam' was utilized with only 'hateful' being 'hatespeech' and 'normal' being 'no hatespeech'.
 The other tweets labeled 'abusive' and 'spam' weren't taken into account for our concatenated data set.
 - Finally, the third described data set with the labels 'offensive language', 'hate speech' and 'neither' was used by choosing all tweets labeled 'hate speech' for 'hatespeech', and 'neither' for 'no hatespeech'.

+In the end, we concatenated these processed data sets into one data set, which we used for the classifiers.
+Further [below](#distribution-dataset), the distribution of hatespeech tweets and non-hatespeech tweets is shown.

 ### Preprocessing: